phetsims/phet-info/doc/typescript-quick-start.md

 ### Caveats and Notes

-1. For now, please leave the phet-io-overrides.js file, strings file and namespace file as *.js.
-The build tools are not set to do those in TypeScript yet.
-2. phettest and CT provide TypeScript support, but do not yet have a good user experience for showing TypeErrors etc.
-   And it is not well-vetted.
-3. Please make sure you are using the commit hooks, which are configured to run type checks on typescript repos.
+1. Please make sure you are using the commit hooks, which are configured to run type checks on typescript repos.
-4. Ambient type definitions are provided in chipper/phet-types.d.ts and phet-types-module.d.ts
+2. Ambient type definitions are provided in chipper/phet-types.d.ts and phet-types-module.d.ts
-5. Transitive dependencies are not always tracked correctly in the build system.
+3. Transitive dependencies are not always tracked correctly in the build system.
 This bug has been reported to TypeScript.
 Details in https://github.com/phetsims/chipper/issues/1067
-6. Some common code repos include code outside their directory.
+4. Some common code repos include code outside their directory.
 This problem is described in https://github.com/phetsims/chipper/issues/1096
-7. Conventions and patterns listed in https://github.com/phetsims/phet-info/blob/main/doc/typescript-conventions.md
+5. Conventions and patterns listed in https://github.com/phetsims/phet-info/blob/main/doc/typescript-conventions.md
-8. For certain files, when changing JS=>TS, WebStorm will say it is a rename in the commit dialog, then show a “delete + create” in the history.
+6. For certain files, when changing JS=>TS, WebStorm will say it is a rename in the commit dialog, then show a “delete + create” in the history.
 This is not desirable.
 For those files, a workaround is to rename the file with no content changes, then change the contents in a separate commit.
 We no longer are using `@ts-nocheck` as part of this process because it wasn't worth the cost, and this doesn't prevent downstream errors by files that use your converting file